abogdanova/SwarmGE/README.md

 ###Variable Twopoint

 Given two individuals, variable twopoint crossover creates two children by selecting two different points on each genome for crossover to occur.
-The head and tail of genome 0 are then combined with the mid-section of genome 1, and the head and tail of genome 1 are combined with the mid_section of genome 2.
+The head and tail of genome 0 are then combined with the mid-section of genome 1, and the head and tail of genome 1 are combined with the mid-section of genome 2.
 This allows genomes to grow or shrink in length.
 Variable twopoint crossover can be activated with the argument:

     --crossover variable_twopoint